-Welcome to the Oxford Leon website
+Welcome to the Oxford Leon Association and Trust website!

 Below is a photo of a water storage unit that was built with funding from a sponsored swim in Oxford.
 It is in a remote mountain community where some people have to travel up to 4km to fetch water.
 The unit collects and stores water hygienically so that even in the dry season there is enough and it is clean.
 The round structure is a shower, being built by local people with funding provided last year.

 .
 If you know of anyone else who may be interested in joining, please tell them about this web site, pass on our contact details or give them a membership form.
 We'd love to get in touch.